jaanga/jaanga.github.io/colophon.md

 * Fully utilizes GitHub spirit/features

-html files are about using the apps moving around gothub is about looking at source code seamless transitions between viewing apps and viewing source
+html files are about using the apps moving around GitHub is about looking at source code seamless transitions between viewing apps and viewing source

 Moving around is as easy as changing TV channels.
 You can go to the next channel by clicking.

-You have have to go and return, go and return, go and return.
+You do not have to go and return, go and return, go and return.

-Like a multipane file tree viewer.
+Like a multi-pane file tree viewer.

 100% JavaScript